-Serving as the liaison between the Chairman and the independent directors.
+Serving as the liaison between the independent directors and the CEO and Chairman.

-- Acting as the principal representative of the independent directors in communicating with shareholders. - Working with the Chairman to set the schedule and agenda for Board meetings, and overseeing delivery of materials to the directors. - Calling special executive sessions of the independent directors upon notice to the full Board. - Presiding over meetings of the non-management directors and over Board meetings in the Chairman's absence.
+- Acting as the principal representative of the independent directors in communicating with shareholders. - Working with the Chairman and CEO to set the schedule and agenda for Board meetings, and overseeing delivery of materials to the directors. - Calling special executive sessions of the independent directors upon notice to the full Board. - Presiding over meetings of the non-management directors and over Board meetings in the Chairman's absence.

 Our non-management directors regularly hold executive sessions without management present.
-At least one executive session per year is attended by only independent, non-management directors, and such an executive session was held at each quarterly Board meeting in 2020.
+At least one executive session per year is attended by only independent, non-management directors, and such an executive session was held at each quarterly Board meeting in 2021.

-Leggett & Platt
+Leggett & Platt.